precog/platform/README.md

 The reason for this policy is to encourage collaboration and avoid merge conflicts.
-Rewriting history is a lovely Git trick, but it is extremely distruptive to others if you rewrite history out from under their feet.
+Rewriting history is a lovely Git trick, but it is extremely disruptive to others if you rewrite history out from under their feet.
 Thus, you should only ever rebase commits which are *local* to your machine.
 Once a commit has been pushed on a non-`wip/` branch, you no longer control that commit and you cannot rewrite it.